“It is a narrow mind which cannot look at a subject

 As my friend laughed at my response, I thought that the contrasting way we looked at the issue has opened an opportunity for me to revisit the topic “perspective.”

 The sum total of the experiences we accumulated since birth and the amount and quality of information we gathered through the years from different sources are the factors that contribute to the kind of perspectives we develop as persons.
-Our way of viewing things depends on the belief system that those experiences and information impressed upon us.
+Our way of viewing things depends on the value system that those experiences and information impressed upon us.

 Each person is entitled to embrace a particular attitude towards something.
 There are no specific measurement to determine the rightness and wrongness of perspectives.
 Only the consequences of a person’s action (or the lack of it) as a result of embracing certain perspectives could perhaps be labeled as right or wrong.

 When we are about to take a perspective it’s like we’re positioning ourselves in the number scale and decide whether to go north or south.
 We can either be positive or negative with our perspective.
 Those are the only directions we could take when we look at issues and circumstances confronting us.
 It’s a matter of choice.
 If you want more choices, imagine perspective as the Cartesian plane.

 Perspectives can either be broad or narrow.